 Not so great for

-Headquartered in Israel, but holding licenses in multiple jurisdictions, Plus500 services clients the world over.
+Headquartered in Israel, Plus500 services clients from all over the world—including Ireland.
 Plus500 is a global powerhouse in the CFD and forex trading space, with a listing on the London Stock Exchange and a front of shirt sponsorship with football giants Atletico Madrid.

-In Europe, Plus500 holds a licence in Cyprus under Plus500CY Ltd and it is authorised and regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14).
+In Europe, Plus500 holds a licence in Cyprus under Plus500CY Ltd and is regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14).